 Crown Castle to Present at the J.P.
 Morgan 51st Annual Global Technology, Media and Communications Conference

-/EIN News/ -- HOUSTON, May 09, 2023 (GLOBE NEWSWIRE) -- Crown Castle Inc. (NYSE: CCI) ("Crown Castle") announced today that Dan Schlanger, Crown Castle’s Chief Financial Officer, is scheduled to present on Tuesday, May 23, 2023 at 2:35 p.m.
+HOUSTON, May 09, 2023 (GLOBE NEWSWIRE) -- Crown Castle Inc. CCI ("Crown Castle") announced today that Dan Schlanger, Crown Castle's Chief Financial Officer, is scheduled to present on Tuesday, May 23, 2023 at 2:35 p.m.
 Eastern Time at the J.P.
 Morgan 51st Annual Global Technology, Media and Communications Conference.
-Mr. Schlanger’s presentation will be broadcast live over the Internet and is expected to last approximately 35 minutes.
-The live audio webcast link and presentation for the conference will be available on Crown Castle’s website at www.crowncastle.com, where it will also be archived for replay.
+Mr. Schlanger's presentation will be broadcast live over the Internet and is expected to last approximately 35 minutes.
+The live audio webcast link and presentation for the conference will be available on Crown Castle's website at www.crowncastle.com, where it will also be archived for replay.

 ABOUT CROWN CASTLE